You are probably wondering, since you clicked on this article, what it is like to live in an RV full-time as your only residence.

 You might crave the familiarity of knowing where the nearest gas station is, or who your neighbors are.
 If that's the case you may choose to not move very often.

 The awesome part of it is that you have that option when your home is on wheels.

-Deciding on whether to move a lot, to boondock or to stay in campgrounds depends on your comfort levels we just talked about.
+Deciding on whether to move a lot, to boondock, or to stay in campgrounds depends on your comfort levels.

 You will also be missing out on the greatest part of living on wheels.
 (Seeing the country.)

 On the other hand, if you choose to boondock and live rent-free, you will have a lot to consider (and more work to do) to be able to have the freedom to roam.

 How will you find water and sewer dumps?